Rawrshak/Asset-Frameworks/Drafts/CollectionContractMetadata.md

         },
         "tags": {
             "type": "array",
-            "description": "An array of strings that will be used as Tags for the content contract metadata."
+            "description": "An array of strings used to filter or categorize the collection contract metadata" },
-        },
         "properties": {
             "type": "object",